16 June, 2005

 Project officer Kwok Fu-ming from the department’s Tuen Mun branch office replied on Christmas Eve that year.
 "Do you think you should be so sensitive to the insulting words exhibited by the employers," he wrote after saying the contents of the letter had been noted.
 Focus on your job and reflect your feeling toward your employers’ temperament.
 Should you need further service, approach Family Services Centres of Social Welfare Department or other non-governmental services at your district."

 by @ 1:33 pm.
-Filed under Asia, East Asia, Hong Kong, Northeast Asia
+Filed under Hong Kong, Asia, East Asia, Northeast Asia

--image-1.3 bln people, but few good beers
+1.3 bln people, but few good beers

 As well as AsiaPundit, I maintain a personal blog and contribute to the Good Beer Blog.
 I haven’t been contributing to the GBB as much recently - nor have fellow China-based beer bloggers Unabrewer and YellowFrog.
 There is a reason for that.
 SABMiller CFO Malcolm Wyman explains (via The China Stock Blog):